 Thanksgiving Day, I was enjoying a surprisingly good college basketball game between Duke and Portland State in the PK80-Phil Knight Invitational Tournament.
 A matchup I suspected would be a lopsided blowout.
-Apparently, everyone but me was either using getting a beer or basting the turkey, because I can’t find hardly anything on the web about Duke’s Grayson Allen and his sit-down with a bunch of kindergarteners in a segment of ESPN’s Little Experts called “Crisscross Applesauce.”
+Apparently, everyone but me was either using the restroom, getting a beer, or basting the turkey, because I couldn’t find hardly anything on the web about Duke’s Grayson Allen and his sit-down with a bunch of kindergarteners in a segment of ESPN’s Little Experts called “Crisscross Applesauce.”

 ESPN is wont to run 60-90 second snippets, coming out of commercial breaks, featuring athletes, coaches, or broadcasters just trying to act like regular people, often with a humorous undertone.
 An example is the “94 Feet” segment with Jay Bilas, where the former Duke Blue Devil-turned-analyst walks the length of a basketball court with a player or coach; asking questions as they stroll the hardwood.
 These are usually fluffy, silly, human interest queries like, “Boxers or briefs?” or “Fruit Loops or Chex?
 The most comedic element of these segments is usually when the individual they choose to interview either doesn’t like to talk or is unexpectedly surly.
 It’s like going “90 Feet” with Gregg Popovich on a good night.